Andrea-Papaleo/SpiedieDocs/docs/docs/data_transfer.md

 Transferring files is then as simple as dragging and dropping from one file system to the other.

-Now that we've gone over transfering data to and from the Spiedie cluster, we can start thinking about using the resources Spiedie provides to actually run some jobs!
+Now that we've gone over transferring data to and from the Spiedie cluster, we can start thinking about using the resources Spiedie provides to actually run some jobs!